Gardening through time

 The Diversity of Gardens

-“Gardening has evolved and diversified in so many incredible ways”, shares Suzy from
+“Gardening has evolved and diversified in so many incredible ways”, shares Sara from

 English Country Gardeners.
 “Traditional gardens and historic gardens have been maintained throughout the years and still remain popular.
 However, with the availability of media, the internet and today’s technology gardeners and garden owners have access to so many new ideas and choices.
 The influence of culture and art has introduced new garden styles such as Zen gardens with Japanese bridges and water features, Italian gardens with extensive topiary and so many more.
 Non-native plants have also become more attainable in today’s world.”